Aster Inu (ASTERINU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Aster Inu Historical Price

-According to the latest data gathered on Aster Inu live price page, the current price of Aster Inu is 0.000279USD.
+According to the latest data gathered on Aster Inu live price page, the current price of Aster Inu is 0.000265USD.
 The circulating supply of Aster Inu(ASTERINU) is

 In the past 24 hours, Aster Inu has shown a price movement of